 The dynamic range is the ratio between the maximum and minimum values of a physical measurement.
 Its definition depends on what the dynamic range refers to.

-For a scene: Dynamic range is the ratio between the brightest and darkest parts of the scene.
+For a scene: Dynamic range is the ratio between the maximum and minimum luminance value in the scene, or in other words, the ratio between the brightest and darkest parts of the scene.

 For a camera: Dynamic range is the ratio of saturation to noise.
 More specifically, the ratio of the intensity that just saturates the camera to the intensity that just lifts the camera response one standard deviation above camera noise.